Media the enemy? Trump sure is an insatiable consumer

 While pleased that Trump is following the media, Maddow noted that "the White House is designed as an instrument to feed the president of the United States expertly curated and highly selective, well-vetted information from every corner of the world."

-Others note the president is there may be some smart politics behind Trump's media diet.
+Others note there may be some smart politics behind Trump's media diet.

 He "advertised getting his news the same way his supporters do, which helps make a connection," said Tobe Berkovitz, a communications professor at Boston University.